mathiasisaksen/idw/README.md

 The interpolated value is then the weighted average `v = (w₁*v₁ + w₂*v₂) / (w₁ + w₂) = 0.330`.

 In practice, the weights are usually computed as `w = 1 / d^p`, where the parameter `p` is a positive number.
-The first example below compares 1D interpolation with different values for `p`, and gives some useful intuition.
+The [first example below](#one-dimensional-data) compares 1D interpolation with different values for `p`, and gives some useful intuition.
-Using a small value leads to a function with spiky tops and bottoms.
+Using a small value leads to a function that has spikes at the data positions.
 As it increases, the function becomes smoother, and eventually flattens out to nearest-neighbor interpolation.
 In `idw`, the parameter `p` is specified in the `evaluate` method (see [API description](#api)).

+### Predefined distance functions

 The example above measures the distance using the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance):

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`distance([x₁, y₁,...], [x₂, y₂,...]) = √((x₂ - x₁)² + (y₂ - y₁)² + ...)`

+where `...` indicates coordinates contributions in three or more dimensions.
-In addition to this, `idw` offers a number of predefined distance functions:
+In addition this, `idw` offers a number of predefined distance functions:

 [Taxicab/Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry) (useTaxicabDistance):